Carleton-Team-Koala/Scramble/README.md

 scramble-game-1       | Server is running on :8080
 ```

 The user-ready app can be accessed at http://localhost:3000 (Yes, you read that correctly.
-The core server runs at :8080, but the frontend is running at :3000)
+The core server runs at port 8080, but the frontend is running at port 3000)

 NOTE: The game will not run if you try to access it using HTTPS.
 Any individual match will not work if you quit and re-open the browser running the game, but will work if a user reloads their respective game.